USF-HII/usf-hii.github.io/pages/hii-hpc.md

 ---

-*The HII-HPC Cluster has a routine downtime scheduled for the last Thursday of the month from 8:00 a.m. to 12:00 noon (Eastern Time Zone) so please schedule work accordingly.
+*The HII-HPC Cluster has a routine downtime scheduled for the last Thursday of the month from 8:00 a.m. to 12:00 noon (Eastern Time Zone) so please schedule work accordingly.*
-Note even in the non-event of a downtime, the cluster refreshes at 11:30 (Eastern Time Zone) to ensure the optimum level of performance for all stakeholders.*

 ---